Justwhittaker/MusicHub/ERRORS.md

 ### Carousel Errors ###
 ---

-* I first attempted to create a for loop and used the basics of bootstrap to formulate, however as you can imagine this duplicated all the deals and the all the dealsinstead of one by one
+* I first attempted to create a for loop and used the basics of bootstrap to formulate, however as you can imagine this duplicated all the Recipe and the all the Recipe instead of one by one
 * Then I tried to slice off 3 to see if that would work this was the closest I got in making it work unfortunately I had to abandon the idea for the time being due to time constraints.
 * I have been thinking of solving this error by using pagination and carousel together.